-The transition zone environment is often highly reverberant, and the vessels used are often noisy and can be a considerable distance from the acoustic transponders used to position the nodes.
+The transition zone environment is often highly reverberant, the vessels used are often noisy and they can be a considerable distance from the acoustic transponders used to position the nodes.
 What’s more, shallow water makes nodes especially prone to movement, adding a further complication to proceedings.

 To solve these issues, Sonardyne has created our TZ Transceiver.
-It’s very compact, simple to operate and ideally suited to installation on manned workboats and USVs, it’s already being used for conducting acoustic positioning operations with seismic nodes deployed in the transition zone.
+It’s very compact and simple to operate.
+Ideally suited to installation on manned workboats and USVs, it’s already being used for conducting acoustic positioning operations with seismic nodes deployed in the transition zone.

-The TZ Transceiver works by collecting hundreds of acoustic ranges from transponders such as our TZ/OBC, TZ Transponder and Small Seismic Transponder 6, which are often attached either directly to the seismic node or to the deployment rope nearby.
-These ranges are merged with the vessel or USV’s GNSS data so that an accurate position of each node can be calculated.
+The TZ Transceiver works by collecting hundreds of acoustic ranges from transponders such as our TZ/OBC, TZ Transponder and Small Seismic Transponder 6.
+These are often attached either directly to the seismic node or to a deployment rope nearby.
+The ranges are merged with the vessel or USV’s GNSS data so that an accurate position of each node can be calculated.

-Mounting our TZ Transceiver onto a USV is ideal because it can follow the mother vessel autonomously and position the nodes as they are being deployed, or, it can be tasked to perform a position verification check to ensure the nodes have not moved.
+Mounting our TZ Transceiver onto a USV is ideal because it can follow the mother vessel autonomously and position the nodes as they are being deployed.
+Alternatively, it can be tasked to perform a position verification check to ensure the nodes have not moved.

-The vehicle is designed for both offshore and coastal applications and can be deployed and operated from a larger manned vessel or even over the horizon from a shoreside office, thereby increasing the productivity of the existing survey crew as well as the overall profitability of seismic operations.
+The vehicle is designed for both offshore and coastal applications and can be deployed and operated from a larger manned vessel or even over the horizon from a shoreside office.
+This increases the productivity of the existing survey crew as well as the overall profitability of seismic operations.